Miami’s crypto craze on full display at bitcoin conference - NewsBreak

 Miami’s crypto craze on full display at bitcoin conference

-Dozens of companies are using the Bitcoin 2022 conference running Wednesday through Saturday as a venue to network, pitch ideas and share announcements.
+Dozens of companies are using the Bitcoin 2022 conference running Wednesday through Friday as a venue to network, pitch ideas and share announcements to the industry and beyond.

-“Wynwood just really has that sort of spirit that you are looking for when a new tech sector is built,” said Blockchain.com CEO and co-founder Peter Smith.
+“Wynwood just really has that sort of spirit that you are looking for when a new tech sector is built,” said Blockchain.com CEO and co-founder Peter Smith, comparing it to San Francisco’s South of Market neighborhood and New York City’s Brooklyn.
+“Ultimately you want to be with the other tech companies.”

 Many cite a welcoming environment cultivated by local officials, mainly Miami Mayor Francis Suarez, who has attracted national attention by luring tech investment and becoming one of America’s crypto-friendly mayors.

-Others note that both Miami and Florida are business-friendly and remained open during the pandemic, making it more attractive as a location.
+Others note that both Miami and Florida are business-friendly and remained open during the pandemic, making it more attractive as a location where people could work remotely.

-“It’s hard to deny this is an amazing opportunity for companies to come here and build out their project in crypto,” said John Bartleman, CEO of Plantation, Florida-based TradeStation, a multiasset broker.

-Bartleman's company commissioned an 11-foot (3-meter) robot-like statue of a bull meant to emulate Wall Street’s “Charging Bull.”
-Suarez unveiled the artwork Wednesday to a joyful crowd kicking off the conference in Miami Beach.
+“It’s possible to move to a place where you can buy a house and see the sunshine every day,” Smith said.

 More broadly, critics question the assumptions underlying the claimed value and utility of crypto technology, with some likening the hype and so-far unrealized promises of blockchain technologies to a Ponzi scheme that benefits early participants but leaves everyone else in the lurch.

-Kathy Kraninger leads regulatory affairs for Solidus Labs, a company that monitors digital assets risks.
-The former director of the U.S. Consumer Financial Protection Bureau said the sector is “not the Wild West," but challenges persist.

-“We believe many companies in the industry need to come forward and really think through the technical standards on how to protect investors and how to build smartly,” she said, adding that 30 companies are joining an effort to train people on best practices, identify manipulatory activities and determine what measures could prevent crypto market abuse.

-As Miami aims to attract more investment, Bitcoin 2022 organizers say at least 75 companies will be making announcements at the conference.
+As Miami aims to attract more investment for cryptocurrency projects, Bitcoin 2022 organizers say at least 75 companies will be making announcements at the conference.

 Last year, El Salvador President Nayib Bukele made international news at the event, unveiling by video that his country would be the first to make cryptocurrency legal tender.
-Bukele was scheduled to speak at this year's conference but canceled as his country is in a state of emergency after dozens of killings and the arrest of 6,000 suspected gang members over the past week.
+Bukele will be at the conference this year.

 It remains to be seen what the effort will yield in the future.
 South Florida saw its population decline by more than 18,000 people between July 2020 and July 2021.
 And critics worry the city does not have a high-ranking university that could build workforce to make companies thrive, the way the Bay Area and New York do.